Cancer or its treatment can lower your resistance to infection and make you more likely to catch flu. Find out more about the flu vaccine.

 It's important to have the vaccination before the flu virus starts to circulate in the population.
 This is most likely to happen during the winter months.
 So vaccination clinics usually start running in late September and continue through to mid November.
 You can contact your GP to find out about clinic times.

-The flu jab is free to people who are at increased risk of catching flu.
+The flu vaccination is free to people who are at increased risk of catching flu.

 Your doctor might suggest that you have the pneumococcal vaccine if your immunity is low.
 And if you're travelling, you might need to have other vaccinations.